 Again, you will need to replace the xxxx with your personalized api key from the last step.
 A11 will be the field of the ticker you are trying to get dividend info for.
 This should get you the current dividend for most US listed stocks.
 For e.g. for AAPL this will return the current latest dividend.
 I wrote a function that uses your key to get the dividend from IEX cloud api.
 Then use that and the dividend frequency to get the annual dividend amount.

 Sometimes a company has just announced the most recent raise and not paid it out.
 In such cases, IEX returns the trailing 12 month dividend.
 For some stocks like BUD which pays out twice a year and has payouts where one is larger and next is smaller, this might not work.
 For these 2 use cases, you can take a look at the next method.
 Please let me know if you come across any other stocks for which this script fails below in comments.
 I will try and improve the script code to account for any issues you may notice.
 This particular formula usage is shown in line 2-4 of my sheet if you download it.
 Do remember to replace the xxxx with your API Key, since IEX no longer allows users to share the same key to get this data.

 So in this method, we will just use the IMPORTHTML function google provides.
 We will then get the dividend paid out annually from a finance website and populate it in appropriate column as shown.
 We use the following formula in this approach:

-where $A4 has the ticker of the stock.
-I have used this in the row 5 of my google sheet provided.
-You may use this method whenever the first 2 fails(like in case of stocks like BUD).
+where A4 has the ticker of the stock.
+I have used this in the row 6 of my google sheet provided.
+You may use this method whenever the first one fails(like in case of stocks like BUD).
 This method also gets the latest forward looking dividend yield just like the last one.
-You can use any of the three methods for any number of rows in your google sheet depending on what works or doesn’t.
+You can use any of the two methods for any number of rows in your google sheet depending on what works or doesn’t.

 - With the information about dividend per share, you can easily get information about columns on dividends as follows: